Tommytinny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This file script display the content of the /etc/passwd file.
 # File: 3-twofiles
 This file script display the content of /etc/passwd and /etc/hosts
+# File: 4-lastlines
+This file script display the last 10 lines of /etc/passwd